metrixwang/metrixwang.github.io/_pages/about.md

 1. A New Class of Tests for Overidentifying Restrictions in Moment Condition Models (2018) (Single Author), R & R at Econometric Reviews

-2. Asymptotic F Tests under Possibly Weak Identification (2019, With Julián Martínez-Iriarte and Yixiao Sun, UCSD), Revision required at Journal of Econometrics
+2. Asymptotic F Tests under Possibly Weak Identification (2019, With Julián Martínez-Iriarte and Yixiao Sun, UCSD), conditionally accepted at Journal of Econometrics

 3. An Asymptotic F Test for Uncorrelatedness in the Presence of Time Series Dependence (2019, with Yixiao Sun, UCSD), Revision required at Journal of time series analysis